Sunnykumarpal1/JavaPrep/StreamApi/Readme.md

-Java Streams API – Complete Guide
-📌 What is Stream API?
+1️⃣ What is Stream API?

-Introduced in Java 8, the Streams API is used to process collections of data in a functional and declarative style.
+Introduced in Java 8, the Streams API is used to process collections of data in a functional style.
 A stream does not store data; it processes data from a source such as a Collection, Array, or I/O channel.

-Streams allow operations like filter, map, reduce, collect, etc., without explicitly writing loops.
+Streams allow operations like filter, map, reduce, collect, etc., in a declarative way.

-✨ Key Features
+Key Features

-No Storage
-A Stream is not a data structure; it only processes data.
+No storage: Stream is not a data structure.

-Functional in Nature
-Operations are expressed using functions and lambda expressions.
+Functional in nature: Operations are expressed as functions.

-Lazy Evaluation
-Intermediate operations execute only when a terminal operation is invoked.
+Lazy evaluation: Operations execute only when a terminal operation is invoked.

-Parallel Execution Support
-Streams can run in parallel using parallelStream().

-Pipelining
+Parallel execution: Supports multi-core processing using parallelStream().

-Multiple operations can be chained together to form a processing pipeline.
+Pipelining: Multiple operations can be chained together.

-🔄 Stream Operations
+2️⃣ Stream Operations

 Streams support two types of operations.

-1. Intermediate Operations
+A. Intermediate Operations

-Return a new Stream
+Return a new Stream.

-Are lazy
+Are lazy (do not execute immediately).

-Common Intermediate Operations
+Examples

 filter(Predicate) → Filters elements